Anthony DeSclafani shuts down D-Backs in Reds’ 3-0 win

 The right-hander improved to 8-1 in his career when lasting at least six innings without a walk.

-He gave way to Jared Hughes after allowing a leadoff single in the eighth.
+DeSclafani gave way to Jared Hughes after allowing a leadoff single in the eighth.
 The NL West-leading Diamondbacks got runners to first and third before Hughes coaxed Alex Avila into a double-play grounder.
 Raisel Iglesias followed Paul Goldschmidt’s two-out double by striking out A.J.
 Pollock in the ninth for his 22nd save.

 DeSclafani also singled in the seventh and scored from first base on Buchholz’s throwing error on Hamilton’s bunt up the first base line, which drove in Tucker Barnhart.
+Buchholz fielded the ball cleanly, but his throw sailed into foul territory down the field line.

 The Reds, opening a nine-game homestand as the Central’s last-place team and coming off a 2-7 trip, pushed a run across in the sixth on back-to-back leadoff singles by Jose Peraza and Joey Votto, and Eugenio Suarez’s sacrifice fly to left, one step away from the warning track.